essayyzed/essayyzed.github.io/posts/meta-learning.md

 * **The Loop:** Read for 15 minutes, break the build for 2 hours.
 The faster the feedback loop of pain, the deeper the knowledge sticks.

+**Note on Foundational Learning:** While JIT learning is crucial for rapid adaptation, some foundational "Just-In-Case" learning is necessary for deep expertise.
+Balance JIT learning with strategic foundational study to build robust knowledge.

 ## 5. Build a "Second Brain" (Because Your First One is Full)

 Your brain is a processor, not a hard drive.